“How to Illustrate Children’s Books” A review

-I particularly enjoyed #4, Illustration design and # 6, Working with color where he makes sophisticated ideas simple for the viewer.
+I particularly enjoyed #4, Illustration design, and # 6, Working with the color where he makes sophisticated ideas simple for the viewer.

 I also appreciated the last one, #8, Submitting your work where he talks to us like an artist buddy about self-publishing opportunities and the “Oklahoma Land Rush” of the new digital publishing marketplace (and how it won’t last forever.)

 That’s a refreshing virtue — that he doesn’t shy away from the hard issues such as “How much is your time worth?” and the imperative of having passion in your work and putting in that “time in the saddle” — significant time (as in Malcolm Gladwell’s 10,000 hours) to achieve any real mastery of craft.